Skip to main content

 Drivers must stick to the speed limit to help us improve air quality.

-While most people are complying with the reduced speed limit the National Police Chiefs Council (NPCC) suggests that there are still people driving at higher speeds.
+While most people have been complying with the reduced speed limit the National Police Chiefs Council (NPCC) identified that there are still people driving at higher speeds.

-To address this, the 50mph speed limit is being enforced in 5 locations on motorways and trunk roads with average speed cameras.
+To address this, the 50mph speed limit is being enforced in 5 locations on the motorway and trunk road network with average speed cameras.

 The cameras are green, rather than the standard yellow, to show that they are measuring speeds for air quality purposes.